seankmartin/Simuran/README.md

 9. Duration
 10. Data type

-## Considerations

-1. Add more unit test cases
-2. List front facing functions
-3. Clean up the naming in main
-4. Add copy operations to the primary classes
-5. Use Python 3.10 to upgrade docstrings and use better type hinting.
-6. Can I make sumatra (with my changes) a subdependency or something?? (or maybe try change the original)
-7. Rebuild to CLI using Rich and typer.

 ## Using custom analysis code

 SIMURAN can use any code that is on the Python path.
 The easiest way to manage this is to either: